sourcenetwork/testing/README.md

 ### Example consumption

-The following example taken from the Defra CLI package, and shows a simple test `TestSchemaAdd` along with the shared test executor for the test-package.
+The following example was taken from the Defra CLI package, and shows a simple test `TestSchemaAdd` along with the shared test executor for the test-package.
 ```
 // testing.go